 | || |

-I'm also interested in the community dynamics of intertidal communities.
+I'm also interested in the role of predators (O'Connor et al., 2008 Ecology, 89: 428-438) and community dynamics of coastal ecosystems (O'Connor et al., 2011 Marine Ecology - Progress Series, 443: 65-75).
 Experimental manipulation is required to identify key mechanisms that drive observed patterns and that is the focus of much of my research.
-A primary aim is identification and characterization of direct and indirect interactions among benthic species on rocky shores.
+A primary aim is identification and characterization of direct and indirect interactions among benthic species (O'Connor et al., 2013 Journal of Animal Ecology, 82: 438-448).
 The importance of underlying mechanisms may vary with physical attributes of the habitat.
-For example, biotic processes, such as recruitment, competition or predation may interact with abiotic processes, such as shore exposure, desiccation or habitat structure.
-Rocky shores are highly tractable and are excellent model systems for testing basic ecological theory, understanding the consequences of specie loss and for examining predicted climate change scenarios.
+For example, biotic processes, such as recruitment, competition or predation may interact with abiotic processes, such as shore exposure, or habitat structure or even the effects of climate change (Mrowicki and O'Connor 2015 Ecology, 96: 1020-102).

 Current projects include:

-EURONADS - Phenology of key speices in rocky intertidal habitats: patellid limpets in changing world (co-ordinated by Dr. Louise Firth at NUI Galway)
+EURONADS - Phenology of key speices in rocky intertidal habitats: patellid limpets in changing world (co-ordinated by Dr. Louise Firth at Plymouth University)

 | || || |